 The Latin American Collegium of Composers invited Aquino as their youngest member for his outstanding achievements in composition.
 In the last few years, his new music has had exceptional recognition alongside many commissions and world premieres by the Florida International University (Concerto for violin, strings & percussion), Ashland Symphony Orchestra (Lunga Pandemia), Chamber Project St. Louis (Redescubrimiento for 6 instruments), University of Michigan’s percussion studio (Aee Mama Si Ee), and Women Hope Chorale (La Vida es Bella for female chorus, piano, violoncello, and percussion).

 Currently, he also serves as Conductor-in-Residence at Washington University and Music Director of the Gateway Festival Orchestra.
 Lately, he has been selected by the St. Louis Symphony Orchestra and Youth Orchestra as cover conductor for Leonard Slatkin, Patrick Summers, Gemma New and Stephanie Childress.

-Deeply interested in music education and social transformation through classical music, Aquino previously held posts as Director of the National Conservatory of Music, Music Director of the National Youth Symphony Orchestra and Artistic Director of “El Sistema”, in his homeland the Dominican Republic.
-Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Aquino as “a great conductor, excellent composer and eminent violinist.
+As a passionate advocate of social change through classical music, Darwin worked closely for many years with Gustavo Dudamel in Venezuela and previously held posts as Artistic Director of El Sistema, Director of the National Conservatory of Music, and Music Director of the National Youth Symphony Orchestra, in his homeland the Dominican Republic.
+Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Darwin as “a great conductor, excellent composer and eminent violinist.
 A pioneer for classical music”.